-You may not like it when people unsubscribe from the email list you’ve spent hundreds of hours cultivating, but the fact of the matter is that you have to let them go.
+You’ve spent hundreds of hours cultivating, but at the end of the day, you just have to let them go.
 In fact, you should make it easy for them, even easier than it was to sign up.
 More importantly, you should recognize that every unsubscribe is an opportunity.Why make it easy to unsubscribe?

-CAN-SPAM and CASL require that all email newsletters have specific and easily understood instructions for unsubscriptions.
-You are also required to include an unsubscribe option that will stop ALL commercial messages from your business.
+CAN-SPAM and CASL require that all email newsletters have specific and easy to follow instructions for unsubscribing.
+You're also required to include an unsubscribe option that will stop ALL commercial messages from your business.

 How is an unsubscription an opportunity?

-Most email marketing software lets you set up a survey for leaving subscribers, so you can figure out why they left.
-This makes it easy to spot trends of unsubscribers and potentially segment people like them into another, more targeted list.
+Most email marketing platforms allow you to set up a survey for outgoing subscribers so you can figure out why they left.
+This makes it easy to spot trends and segment them into another targeted list.

-1. Make the unsubscribe link obvious
+1. Make the unsubscribe link

 Now, we're not suggesting that you put the unsubscribe link at the top of every email in bright, bold lettering, but it should be easy to find and obviously an unsubscribe link.

 2. Add an "Update your Preferences" link

 Think about it.
 Why do you unsubscribe from newsletters?
-Sometimes it's because the newsletter isn't useful to you anymore or because you've come to genuinely hate the brand, but most of the time it's pure self-defence – you just want to have more room in your inbox.
+Sometimes it's because the newsletter isn't useful to you or because you've come to genuinely hate the brand, but most of the time it's pure self-defense – you just want to have more room in your inbox.
 Your customers are the same way.
 Give them a chance to change their relationship with you instead of ending it.

-· Change email address – Sometimes people simply need to be reached at a different email address.
+- Change email address: Sometimes people simply need to be reached at a different email address.
 Without this option, they have to unsubscribe and resubscribe to your email list.

-· Pause – This allows your customers to stop receiving emails temporarily, allowing them to go on vacation without returning to 300 emails from you.
+- Pause: This allows your customers to stop receiving emails temporarily, allowing them to go on vacation without returning to 300 emails from you.

-· Format – Many people now read most of their email on phones or tablets, so they might want to switch from HTML to a more easily read rich text format.
+- Format: Many people now read most of their email on phones or tablets, so they might want to switch from HTML to a more easily read rich text format.

 3. Ask for feedback